-In Forecast, you are able to set up your individual working hours through your profile settings.
+In Forecast, you can set up your personal working hours through your profile settings.
 This article explains how you can do that and also how your set working hours affect your utilization and your timesheets.

 This article covers:

 To configure your working hours: